 The same has been hosted on the website of the Company at the link:

 CODE FOR PROHIBITION OF INSIDER TRADING

-The Code for Prohibition of Insider Trading is available on the websiteof the Company at the link: https://www.indothai.co.in/wp-content/uploads/2019/04/Code-for-Prohibition-of-Insider-Trading.pdf
+The Code for Prohibition of Insider Trading is available on the website of the Companyat the link:

 CODE OF PRACTICES AND PROCEDURES FOR FAIR DISCLOSURE OF UNPUBLISHED PRICE SENSITIVEINFORMATION